vojtechruz/vojtechruzicka-blog/src/posts/javafx-css/index.md

 <Label fx:id="foo">I am a simple label</Label>
 ```

 There is one caveat, though.
 [This same ID is used to link to a component object declared in your controller with the same name](/javafx-fxml-scene-builder/#injecting-components-to-controller).
 Since the id and the name of the field in controller need to match, `fx:id` needs to respect Java's naming restriction for field names.
-Even though the CSS naming convention dictates individual words separated by `-`, it is an invalid character for JAva field names.
+Even though the CSS naming convention dictates individual words separated by `-`, it is an invalid character for Java field names.
 For `fx:id` with multiple words, you need, therefore, to use a different naming convention such as CamelCase or use underscores.

 ```xml
 <!--  This is not valid  -->